kelleyvanevert/adventofcode2022/readme.md

-# Advent of Code 2022, using Rust
+# My Rusty 🦀 solutions to Advent of Code 2022 🎄

 See https://adventofcode.com/2022